 A native of Youngstown, Ohio, Mr. Schotland earned his bachelor’s degree and law degree from the University of Cincinnati.
 He was an assistant attorney general for the state of Ohio and was in private legal practice in Tucson, Arizona specializing in income and estate tax planning.
 He also has been co-adjunct professor at the University of Arizona and at Rutgers State University.
 Mr. Schotland received an honorary doctorate from American Jewish University in 2019.

-Completing his term in September 2008, Mr. Schotland served as chair of the Board of Southern California Grantmakers (SCG), a regional membership association representing the full spectrum of the philanthropic community including private independent foundations, family foundations, corporate foundations and giving programs, community foundations, public foundations, private operating foundations and individual philanthropists.
-He is also a member of the Board of Advisors of the University of Southern California’s Center on Philanthropy and Public Policy.
-He has served as a member of the Board of Directors of the Jewish Funders Network and also serves on the Board of Directors of 35 family foundations.
+Mr. Schotland has served as chair of the Board of Southern California Grantmakers (SCG), a regional membership association representing the full spectrum of the philanthropic community including private independent foundations, family foundations, corporate foundations and giving programs, community foundations, public foundations, private operating foundations, and individual philanthropists.
+He is a member of the Board of Advisors of the University of Southern California’s Center on Philanthropy and Public Policy and has served as a member of the Board of Directors of the Jewish Funders Network.
+He serves on the Board of Directors of 35 family foundations.